joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Sometimes clicking on a file in the solution explorer would cause the treeview to just scroll the current file name into focus but not change file.
   Stonewall was producing walls with stones floating in mid air.
-Fixed Selected Item name in combo box was not cleared when the object was deselected by clicking away.
+Fixed Selected object name in combo box was not cleared when the object was deselected by clicking away.
 Fixed Report run time error if flip function is used on a group.
+  Copy a model file was going wrong if the file was in a subfolder

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is vis-ible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
-  Made all mirror operations remove the internal "interface" triangles
+  Made all mirror operations remove the internal "interface" triangles Some changes to default project templates

 v1.0.9